 Provider Type:Nurse Practitioner

 We are seeking an Emergency Medicine Nurse Practitioner for a locum tenens assignment in North Carolina.
-This 15-day opportunity begins Dec 12, 2025, with shifts scheduled throughout December, including both 10a-10p and 10p-10a coverage.
-Candidates must have recent ER experience in similar-sized facilities and possess current ACLS, BLS, and PALS certifications....
+This three-day opportunity begins Dec 24, 2025, and features 12-hour and 9-hour shifts over the holiday period.
+Candidates should have recent ER experience in similar size facilities and hold current ACLS, BLS, and PALS certifications.
+The assignment...

 Location:NC